 Photo courtesey of: Nigel Apperley

 Susanna has a keen interest in working with young musicians of all ages, from the newest of orchestral players to advanced university and music conservatoire students.
-More than 20 years of experience working in the London orchestral profession, place Susanna in a unique position as a conductor.
-She is able to pass on advice and know-how from the professional platform, directly to her players, and these advantages are never more obvious than in her work with advanced young musicians, university and conservatoire students.
+More than 25 years of experience working in the London orchestral profession, place Susanna in a unique position as a conductor - being able to pass on advice and know-how from the professional platform, directly to her players.
+These advantages are never more obvious than in her work with advanced young musicians, university and conservatoire students.

 Performing numerous interpretations of works under many of the world’s conducting greats, has afforded Susanna a vast knowledge on performance styles, the use of orchestral tonal colours, articulation, rhythmic pitfalls and the general demands and expectations that are regularly placed upon the players.
-Susanna is able to offer young musicians an invaluable insight into the professional orchestral world.
+Susanna offers young musicians an invaluable insight into the professional orchestral world.

 Combine this with many years of teaching the cello, working as a coach for various university/conservatoire level orchestral projects, and coaching students and new-pros on audition preparation (including the vital orchestral extracts requirements), Susanna is well equipped to understand and to be able to advise on the challenges that today’s young musicians face.